Barbell Muscle Clean

 How to Perform

-7. Control the bar back down to the floor by reversing the movement.
+5. Control bar back to floor by reversing motion.

 Coaching Tips